ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/bolt/before-you-begin.md

 ## Before You Begin

-### Linux Machine(s)
+### Linux Computers

+Collecting a performance profile needs to be performed on an Arm Linux computer.
+BOLT can be run on the same computer or it can be installed and run on a different Linux computer which has more resources.

+#### Single Computer

+An Arm Linux computer can build executable, collect performance profile and run BOLT optimisation steps.

+#### Multiple Computers

-You will need 1 machine running Linux on Arm architecture to collect a profile.
-Optimising the executable can be run on this machine or another Linux machine that is more powerful.
+An Arm Linux computer is needed to collect performance profile but the other steps can be run on a different Linux computer.

-If you are going to use a 2nd machine to run BOLT these are some extra resources you might need.
+##### Build Executable

+If your second computer is also Arm you can compile the executable and copy it to collect the  performance profile.

-- If you are not compiling your executable on AArch64 you will need to cross compile and then copy the executable to the Arm machine for profiling.
-See this guide on [Cross Compiling](/install-guides/gcc/cross/).
+If you are not compiling your executable on Arm you will need to cross compile and then copy the executable to the Arm computer for profiling.
+See this guide on [Cross Compiling](/install-guides/gcc/cross/)

-- Once you have profiled the executable copy the `perf.data` back to the 2nd machine to complete the next steps.
+##### Build & Run BOLT

-- BOLT should be build for the native architecture of the 2nd machine.
-It will still be able to optimise an AArch64 executable the same if the native architecture is not AArch64.
+BOLT should be build for the native architecture of the 2nd computer.
+It will still be able to optimise an Arm executable even if the native architecture is not AArch64.

-- The optimised executable will be AArch64 and will need to be copied back the machine that did the profiling to test it.
+Once you have a profile it can be copied to the computer with BOLT and the BOLT conversion & optimisation steps run.

 ### Verify Perf Collects a Profile

 This guide describes 3 different methods of collecting a profile that can be used with BOLT.
-Below are sections on how to verify you can collect each of these methods on you Linux Arm machine.
+Below are sections on how to verify you can collect each of these methods on your Linux Arm computer.
 If you can't collect a profile update your Linux kernel to 4.20 or later and update Perf using the [Perf](/install-guides/perf/) guide to 4.20.

 #### Cycle Samples